sr5434/pinns/README.md

 ## What's Next?
  - Scale up Burger's Equation to 2d and 3d
- - Implement more complex PDEs, such as the Navier-Stokes Equations and Schrödinger's Equation
+ - Implement more complex PDEs, such as the Navier-Stokes Equations
  - Experiment with newer optimizers like [Muon](https://kellerjordan.github.io/posts/muon/)
  - Enable inverse problems, where the model solves for physical constants given observations of a system